saint11/DeadWeight/source/index.md

 - [Combat](#combat) when encountering enemies and resolving conflict.
 - [Camp](#camp) when resting and tending wounds.

 The **story** will always be in one of those phases, during each phase the players can choose specific actions.

+During the expedition it's useful to use a map with miniatures, ideally with each tile representing around 1.5m.
+This map should only include what's currently visible to the players.

 ## Exploration